moreunum/dotFiles/emacs.md

     * C-j to complete directory
   * while searching buffers:
     * C-j to show buffer in other window
+  * add a space and then out-of-order additional characters to narrow the search
+  * helm-projectile-ag is really good
+  * stuck in "Emacs Command History": C-o
+  * helm-do-ag
+    * hit enter to confirm search directory, then type pattern
+    * remember separate args for searching dotfiles
 * window layouts
   * perspective:
   * frames